nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * In each Feature description, the command word section will tell you what the command words are for each command.
 You may see more than one command word for a command, the second one being the shorter command for more advanced users.
+* Integer refers to a maximum value of 2147483647.
 </div>

 ---